pszer/meoxskins/README.md

 Select a colour using the colour picker, then left click to paint.

+Press O to pick a colour underneath your cursor.

 Right click on the viewport to rotate your view.

 Middle click on a window to move it using the mouse.